RoyFlowers99/NetBounty/README.md

 # NetBounty

-NetBounty is a lightweight, portable tool designed to assist in network scanning, service identification, and vulnerability enumeration.
-It leverages APIs like the CVE Services API for up-to-date vulnerability data while minimizing the need for local storage.
+NetBounty is a lightweight, portable tool designed to streamline and assist in network scanning, service identification, and vulnerability enumeration.

 ---

 ## Features
 - **Network Scanning**: Identify live hosts and open ports.
 - **Service Identification**: Determine running services on open ports.
-- **Vulnerability Enumeration**: Fetch vulnerabilities using the CVE Services API.
+- **Streamlined Vulnerability Enumeration**: Provide links to vulnerabilities on cve.mitre.org.

 ---